Top 10 Managed Security Service Providers (MSSPs) in the UK: 2026 Selection Guide

 What’s the difference between an MSSP and a general MSP?

 An MSP focuses on IT support, infrastructure management and user helpdesk services.
 An MSSP focuses on security operations, monitoring, detection, response, vulnerability management and governance.
-Many providers (including us) offer both, but the capabilities and processes behind each discipline are different.
-If security is a priority, you need a provider with clear SOC processes and dedicated analysts.

 Do I still need internal IT staff if I use a managed security provider?

-What should I prioritise when comparing providers?
+What should I prioritise when comparing managed security service providers?

 Which industries benefit most from managed IT security services?

-Do managed IT security providers help with compliance?
+Do MSSPs help with compliance?